dcogb/dcogb.github.io/documentation/kohana/install.md

 // Example of changing timezone to Sao Paulo, Brazil date_default_timezone_set('America/Sao_Paulo');
 ~~~
- - Set the `base_url` in the [Mountain Valley Church of God::init] call to reflect the location of the Mountain Valley Church of God folder on your server relative to the document root.
+ - Set the `base_url` in the [Donica Church of God::init] call to reflect the location of the Donica Church of God folder on your server relative to the document root.
 ~~~
 /**
- * Example of Mountain Valley Church of God's installation at /var/www/Mountain Valley Church of God and
+ * Example of Donica Church of God's installation at /var/www/Donica Church of God and
  * Apache's DocumentRoot configured to /var/www
  */
-Mountain Valley Church of God::init(array(
+Donica Church of God::init(array(
 	'base_url' => '/',
 ));
 ~~~